nervosnetwork/rfcs/rfcs/0011-transaction-filter-protocol/0011-transaction-filter-protocol.md

 ### AddFilter

-Upon receiving a `AddFilter` message, the given bit data will be added to the exsiting filter via bitwise OR operator.
+Upon receiving a `AddFilter` message, the given bit data will be added to the existing filter via bitwise OR operator.
 A filter must have been previously provided using `SetFilter`.
 This messsage is useful if a new filter is added to a peer whilst it has connections to the network open, alsp avoids the need to re-calculate and send an entirely new filter to every peer.

 ```
 table AddFilter {